-This is one of Iceland’s best-kept secrets when it comes to waterfalls.
+This is one of Iceland’s best-kept secrets when it comes to waterfalls, making for a unique photography opportunity even amongst frequent Iceland visitors.
 Located near Hamragarðar in South Iceland, Gljúfrabúi is hidden in a canyon behind a large cliff and is only accessible through a small opening in the cliff.
 To see the waterfall, you will need to enter the opening and wade through a stream, so make sure to bring your waterproof clothing and equipment to shoot this beauty!
 Once you’re through the stream, the canyon opens and overhead you are surrounded by sheer cliffs and the waterfall streaming from above.
+Incredible!

 Distance from Reykjavik: 128 km

 Only about half a mile away from Gljúfrabúi, one of the most secret waterfalls in Iceland, you will find Seljalandsfoss, one of Iceland’s most famous waterfalls.
 Seljalandsfoss is popular with tourists and photographers because this waterfall allows you the opportunity to venture behind the cascading water to catch the view from behind the falls.
 Again, we would recommend waterproof clothing and camera equipment for shooting Seljalandsfoss.

 Distance from Reykjavik: 116 km

 One of Iceland’s most visited waterfalls is Gulfoss.
 It’s neither the tallest nor most powerful waterfall in Iceland, but it is one of the most beautiful.
 The glacial waters of the Hvítá river flow towards the falls through the surrounding canyon walls.
 What’s wonderful about Gulfoss is that it is a two stage drop, which makes for dramatic photos, including some fantastic slow-shutter-speed shots to transform the moving water into a soft vapour.